gh18l/CrawlGPT/README.md

 - `OPENAI_API_KEY`: You must have a openai api key and modify `os.environ["OPENAI_API_KEY"]` in `pipeline.py`.
 - `SERPER_API_KEY`: For searching correct and real-time information, you need have a [google serper api key](https://serper.dev/).
 It will take you a short time to register.
 Modify `os.environ["SERPER_API_KEY"]` in `pipeline.py` and you have 1000 queries for free every month.
+- Hyper Parameters:
-- `QUERY_NUM`: Number of queris of google searching.
-Default is 3.
+    - `QUERY_NUM`: The Number of Google searches with different query.
+Default is 2.
-- `QUERY_RESULTS_NUM`: Number of search results per query.
-Default is 5.
+    - `QUERY_RESULTS_NUM`: The number of results returned per search.
+Default is 4.
+    - `THEME`: The theme of web crawler.
+    - `DETAIL_LIST`: The specific details of the web crawler theme.
+    - `(Optional) URL_DOMAIN_LIST`: The valid web domain or url prefix.
 - Install `python3.11`.
 - Install necessary dependencies: `pip install -r requirements.txt`
 - Run it: `python pipeline.py > output.txt`.